Mahi928/Basic-Projects/Galactic Cargo Management System/Readme.md

 # Galactic Cargo Management System (GCMS)

-This project is part of **COL106 Assignment 2** and implements an efficient bin-packing system used in interstellar cargo logistics.
+This project implements an efficient bin-packing system used in interstellar cargo logistics.
 The **Galactic Cargo Management System (GCMS)** is designed to manage cargo items with varying sizes and colors into bins of fixed capacities using different allocation strategies based on cargo color.

 ## 🚀 Problem Background